fmorel/aDELe/readme.md

 Expression
 -----
+An expression is the way to perform operations on variables.

+It can be :

 - A decimal integer: 0, -523, 12
 - A simple variable: aba
 - A simple operation on variables or decimal integer : `ababa PA 1`, `oko MA aka`